dmcbane/exploring-elm/README.md

 # or
 source ~/.zshenv
 ```
-This should resolve the permissions errors for the npm commands above.
+This should resolve the permissions errors so that you can successfully install the packages as shown [above](#Install the Compiler and Tools).

 ### Selecting an Editor